sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

   }

   import autoImport._
-  override def requires = sbt.plugins.JvmModule
+  override def requires = sbt.plugins.JvmPlugin

-  // This plugin is automatically enabled for projects which are JvmModules. override def trigger = allRequirements
+  // This plugin is automatically enabled for projects which are JvmPlugin. override def trigger = allRequirements

   // a group of settings that are automatically added to projects.